 And another one – because I forgot and I’ve loved it too – fresh citrus works really well too or a little Apple cider vinegar in water – sour things turn sweet in our bodies as I was reminded this week, so it’s a great thing to tuck into a fresh grapefruit or lemon water if you’re feeling the pangs.

 And often cravings can mean deficiencies… But see your health professional before you draw conclusions from doctor internet!
 We did a great show on Food cravings and deficiences on the podcast with Dr Leila Mason, which while we focus there on kids, it’s brilliant info for all ages.

 I like using 30 days clean to think about other areas in my life I want to connect with, focus on more or change.
 I can do the food part with my eyes closed and enjoy helping newbies get their head around the whole ‘real food’ thing.

 As I said last night to everyone in my workshop at Flow: Make a list of 10 things you want to do more and 5 peeps you want to see more often.
-If you’re having a tough day and want to hit the gelatteria, get the list out, make a plan or get on and do the do of something you often feel isn’t happening enough.
-When you take away an excess, there’s an opportunity to fill a deficit.
+If you’re having a tough day and want to hit the gelateria, get the list out, make a plan or get on and do the do of something you often feel isn’t happening enough.
+When you take away an excess, you can fill a deficit.
 Always look on the bright side, right?